kaazing/java.client.tutorials/README.md

-# Kaazing Tutorials for Java
+# Kaazing Tutorials for Java and Android

-This repository contains tutorials that use Kaazing WebSocket Libraries for Java.
+This repository contains tutorials that use Kaazing WebSocket Libraries for Java and Android.

-Kaazing WebSocket Libraries for Java are available via Maven, Gradle or direct download.
-Visit [Kaazing Downloads](http://kaazing.com/download/) for more information how to obtain client libraries.
+Kaazing WebSocket Libraries for Java and Android are available via Maven, Gradle or direct download.
+Visit [kaazing.com/download](http://kaazing.com/download/) to obtain the client libraries.

-Tutorials are built for:
+Tutorials apps are built for the following platforms and protocols:
 - [J2SE](j2se)
   - [WebSocket](j2se/java-ws-demo)
   - [JMS](j2se/java-jms-demo)